joshuaprince/MultiBingo-MC/web/generation/goals_doc.md

 # Bingo Goals Format

 Goals are used to generate Bingo boards.
-Each square on the board consists of a single Goal.
+Each space on the board consists of a single Goal.

 Goal Templates are stored in `goals.xml`.
 An example Goals XML: